0foo/study_notes/rhcsa-summary/topics/access_permissions.md

 * note: cannot set files to execute with umask!!! (only manually)
     * WILL ROUND DOWN (i.e. umask of 055 is 044 for files)
 * execute on directory mean can navigate to them
-* put in /etc/profile and reboot to make permanant
+* put in /etc/profile and reboot to make permanant for everyone

 ### Set guid: EXAM OBJECTIVE